SIT353 - Multiplayer and Networked Games

 Cloud (online): Learning experiences are via CloudDeakin.
 Students will have the opportunity to participate in online consultation sessions.

-Networking issues in distributed virtual worlds is used as a model for representation and communication of elements of a virtual environment with regard to communication strategy and data manipulation.
-Massive MCGs require scaling up to high demand situations by distributing load and adaptive updates.
 Management of such systems relies on benchmarking of networked games: relating network behaviour to the performance of a MCG and high performance network programming techniques.

 Support for the social, economic and political structures that form in MCGs is examined with respect to the influence that it has on multiplayer interaction and networking.
 These interactions are extended to include mobile game networking which adapts networking patterns to wireless networks and to consider issues of cheating.
 This is related to the incorporation of social networking and its implications with respect to network architectures in games.
 Emergence strategies in multi-agent systems provide techniques for encouraging player interactions that produce stable MCGs.